Curriculum - General Background Information

-The curricula for K-12 schools typically integrate across grade levels.
-In other words, most school districts outline broad educational goals that direct a student's experience from kindergarten through 12th grade so that when she graduates, the student has learned everything necessary to succeed in life and has wasted little time on redundant courses.
+The curricula for K-12 schools integrate across grade levels.
+In other words, most school districts outline broad educational goals.
+These goals direct a student's experience from kindergarten through 12th grade.

-Most school administrators recognize that each student is unique, with different talents, weaknesses, and goals in life.
-Thus, many schools create flexible curricula with options for students who do not fit a standard mold.
-They may include more challenging tracks for advanced students, remedial tracks for struggling students, or tracks with an emphasis on mathematics or the arts to help students develop their interests.
+Most school administrators recognize that each student is unique.
+They recognize students have different talents, weaknesses, and goals in life.
+Thus, many schools create flexible curricula.
+They give students options that do not fit a standard mold.

 Who Has Authority Over Curriculum Standards?

 Nearly every level of government has some role in deciding public schools' curricula.
 The President of the United States sets nationwide educational goals.
 These goals are for local educators to ensure that students from the U.S. can compete for work globally.

 The U.S. Department of Education conducts research on educational policy.
 They also manage federal funding for schools that need extra money.
 These schools must also meet certain standards set by Congress and the President.

 The role of state governments in designing curricula varies from state to state.
 In general, states set broad curriculum goals.
 State governments often help fund individual schools.
 These schools teach the curriculum set by the state government.

 Local boards of education and school district administrators have the largest role.
 Boards of education are typically comprised of elected parents.
 They also contain members of the community, teachers, and administrators.
 All these people work together to create a curriculum.

 This curriculum reflects the values of the community.
 They often set specific yearly goals that students must achieve.
 They also select textbooks.
 Additionally, they approve funding for lab equipment and other instructional aides.